 - The GRE requirement is waived for applicants with at least a 3.25 GPA calculation from the last 60 undergraduate credits.
 Applicants are encouraged to contact the Graduate Program Director for more information on the GRE waiver

 - Applicants with an earned advanced degree (defined as a Master Degree at the minimum) from a regionally accredited institution, may request to have the GRE waived.
 Please contact the Graduate Program Director

 of the Program

 Members of the MPA faculty serve on the Jacksonville Beach City Council, City of Jacksonville Ethics Commission, Jacksonville Beach Pension Boards, and Players by the Sea theatre.
-They volunteer with a number of public and nonprofit agencies, and consult on strategic planning efforts by non-profit agencies and institutions; and develop and implement community-focused polls through the UNF Public Opinion Research Lab (headed by an MPA faculty member).
-In addition, this program offers an internship option; more information can be found through the Graduate Catalog or by speaking with the Graduate Program Director.
+They volunteer with a number of public and nonprofit agencies, and consult on strategic planning efforts by non-profit agencies and institutions.
+In addition, this program offers an internship option.
+More information can be found through the Graduate Catalog or by speaking with the Graduate Program Director.